tiroxuki0/s5-ai/README.md

 MAINTENANCE_MODE=false
 ```

 To temporarily disable the site, set `MAINTENANCE_MODE=true` in your environment variables.
-Users will be redirected to a maintenance page instead of the main application.
+The middleware will automatically redirect all users to a maintenance page instead of the main application.

+**Note:** API routes and admin pages remain accessible during maintenance mode for backend operations.

 ### Optional: Redis Caching